zxteloiv/zxteloiv.github.io/_posts/2014-12-12-how-to-be-a-good-mentor.md

 Talk about other things outside of work, too.
 Topics like hometown, restaurant nearby, schools will help you understand both.
 A mentor is equal to a new man as a staff.
 So a mentor is not help someone to study, but help him to join the team and burn his smart quickly.

 And exchange of thoughts is also in both direction.
 Try to use words like "one method I can now come out with is that ...", "what can you think about this problem".
-Make him feel like (and actually it is) you two are discussing equally and you are not send him commands.
+Make him feel like (and actually it is) you two are discussing equally and you are not sending him commands.

 Be patient, and ask questions at time
 ----